PIYUSH9407/junction_test/README.md

 # junction_test
-login page automate using java
+login page automate using selenium with java